sui-sensei/pump.fun/README.md

 3. **Solnet Libraries**: The project uses the Solnet library to interact with the Solana blockchain.

 4. **.NET SDK**: Ensure you have the .NET SDK installed.
 You can download it from the [.NET official site](https://dotnet.microsoft.com/download).

-## Usage
-- **Sniper Functionality**: Offers rapid detection and acquisition of newly listed tokens by scanning Dextools and PumpFun.
-- **Automated Purchasing**: Facilitates the automatic acquisition of tokens on the Solana blockchain via Raydium or Jupiter platforms.
-- **Profit-Driven Token Analysis**: Deploys sophisticated algorithms to pinpoint tokens with high growth potential.
-- **Adjustable Parameters**: Empowers users to fine-tune their buying strategies through customizable settings.
-- **Live Price Tracking**: Delivers real-time updates and continuous monitoring of token prices.